This video was recorded for the 10th anniversary of hae day :-)

-In the ten countries, I work with, there are 11 official languages.
+In the 11 countries, I work with, there are 12 official languages.

 Most of the countries hold strong and experienced HAE organizations that have a solid network of patients and healthcare professionals.

-- Region: Nordics & Germany, Austria, Switzerland (known as Nordics & DACH)
+- Region: Nordics, Germany, Austria, Switzerland (known as DACH), and Israel

 What are you most proud of being able to do for the countries in your region?